dyle71/hcs-mem/README.md

 - make
 - doxygen (with graphviz)
 - [googletest](https://github.com/google/googletest) (as submodule)
+- ninja-build
+- conan

+(You may not use conan or ninja but is highly recommended to do so)

 When cloning this project execute the following to clone submodules as well: